namyamalik/Engs86_Independent_Project/README.md

 ## Author: Namya Malik

 ### Code
 The final code is in the following directories: `rfEchoRxFinal` and `rfEchoTxFinal`.
+The code is based off Texas Instrument sample projects, but has been significantly modifed and adapted.

 ### Final Report
 https://www.overleaf.com/read/ffcvbbhdjbhb